Republic of Hungary v. Simon

 Fuld v.
 Palestinian Liberation Organization

-The petition asks whether the Promoting Security and Justice for Victims of Terrorism Act of 2019 (PSJVTA) violates the Fifth Amendment's Due Process Clause by declaring that the PLO has consented to personal jurisdiction based on specified conduct.
+The Court will decide whether the Promoting Security and Justice for Victims of Terrorism Act of 2019 (PSJVTA) violates the Fifth Amendment's Due Process Clause by declaring that the Palestine Liberation Organization and the Palestinian Authority have consented to personal jurisdiction based on specified conduct.

 Great Lakes Insurance SE v.
 Raiders Retreat Realty Co., LLC (2024)